 The Nordic approach to aid reflects a belief that providing generous foreign aid, rather than just acting transactionally in foreign policy, helps to build trust and to tackle extreme poverty and inequality before those problems lead to violence and further social dislocation.

-This is reflected in the way Sweden has taken in very generous numbers of refugees in the last decade[xii], moving the proportion of people who live in Sweden who were born overseas up to 25 per cent.[xiii]
+This is reflected in the way Sweden has taken in very generous numbers of refugees in the last decade[xii], moving the proportion of people who live in Sweden who were born overseas up to almost 20 per cent as of 2020.[xiii]

 The record of Nordic nations in supporting the poorest countries in the world, through foreign aid and taking in large per capita numbers of refugees, is contrary to the common misconception that those nations’ advanced social democratic policies are premised on 'monoculturalism'.